 Confidential information is usually defined in a contract of employment but typically includes client information, customer accounts, price lists and quotes for tenders.

-However, you can’t prevent a person from using their “skill and knowledge”, even if they acquired the skill and knowledge whilst working for you.
+However, you cannot prevent a person from using their “skill and knowledge”, even if they acquired the skill and knowledge whilst working for you.
 For example, if a person has been employed as a joiner and learnt a new method of joining two pieces of wood together, this would become part of their skill and knowledge, which they are free to make use of, even for a competitor.

 It is understandable that you will want to protect your business interests.
 However, imposing unreasonable and more importantly unenforceable restrictive covenants should be avoided.